Does the harvest for wildlife trade

 Does the release or escape of this species into

 the wild harm the environment and/or economy?

 Before obtaining any non-traditional pet, check that it is legal to own one in your state of residence and check for permitting requirements.
-Only acquire a pet that is from a reputable breeder or dealer to ensure that you are not buying an illegally imported or wild-caught animal.
 Always keep your pet inside a safe and secure enclosure.
 Never release a pet into the wild.

 Ease of Care